MCC News Feed

-Excellence in talent and diversity wins festival honoursPosted in General School News on Wednesday, 27 September, 2017
+Excellence in talent and diversity wins festival honoursPosted in Archive on Wednesday, 27 September, 2017

 Mandurah Catholic College has won the Catholic Performing Arts Festival’s top honour – the Zenith Award for Overall Excellence in Performance and Participation – for the second consecutive year.